Hybrid Camera Pose Estimation with Online Partitioning for SLAM: Overview

-In this paper, we propose a novel hybrid formulation to solve the real-time camera pose estimation problem in a quasi-distributed manner.
 In order to break through the limitations of fixed-size partitioning in the conventional framework, we instead partition cameras into blocks based on both temporal and spatial co-visibility.
 Specifically, in addition to temporally-adjacent cameras, each block contains cameras added from previous blocks if sufficient overlapping views are detected between the cameras and the current block.

 The local optimization process in conventional BA refines the camera poses within sequential partitions of fixed sizes, and frequently suffers from slow or erroneous convergences due to noisy data.
 By contrast, our partitioning scheme gathers spatially-strongly-connected intra-block cameras to improve the accuracy of the local optimization afterwards.
-Our proposed partitioning scheme also encourages the propagation of intermediate computation values between blocks which later benefits the local BA in a two-fold aspect: 1) good initialization is dynamically provided; and 2) duplicate computations are effectively avoided.
-The satisfying initialization also sheds light on our proposed self-adaptive Levenberg-Marquardt solver, which achieves a quadratic convergence rate and thus further enhances the local BA efficiency.
+It also encourages the propagation of intermediate computation values between blocks, and later benefits the local BA in two-fold: 1) good initialization is dynamically provided; and 2) duplicate computations are effectively avoided.
+The satisfying initialization also sheds light on our proposed self-adaptive Levenberg-Marquardt (L-M) solver, which achieves a quadratic convergence rate and thus further enhances the local BA efficiency.

-Shared camera parameters among different blocks, produced by our partitioning scheme, allow us to close the gaps between off-line and on-line systems and introduce motion averaging into solving real-time pose estimation tasks.
-By leveraging single rotation averaging on the common camera parameters in multiple blocks, we effectively reduce drifting errors while tackling the computational bottleneck of conventional formulation of global BA.
+Shared camera poses among different blocks, produced by our partitioning scheme, allow us to close the gaps between off-line and on-line systems and introduce motion averaging into solving real-time pose estimation tasks.
+By leveraging single rotation averaging on the common camera poses in multiple blocks, we effectively reduce drifting errors while tackling the computational bottleneck of conventional formulation of global BA.
 Moreover, by virtue of the dense connectivity between blocks based on global co-visibility, our approach can skip explicit loop closing to further accelerate the global alignment.

-As shown in the experiments, our approach clearly outperforms state-of-the-art conventional BA-based systems in both efficiency and accuracy.
-Experimental results on large-scale outdoor scene dataset further demonstrates the robustness of our proposed framework.
+In summary, the key contributions of our paper are: \begin{itemize} \item We develop a co-visibility-based partitioning scheme according to both temporal and spatial feature correspondences, as to effectively improve the accuracy of local optimization while guaranteeing the global consistency.